 3. Promote the art of nursing by valuing the unique relationships among people, which create meaning and preserve human dignity.

 Up to six (6) transfer credits will be accepted for the Post-Baccalaureate LNC Certificate.

-MSN 6646 Philosophy and Ethics in Advanced Nursing Roles MSN 7310 Legal Issues in Nursing Practice (Fall I and Online Only) MSN 7320 Practices in the Realm of Nursing and the Law (Fall II and Online Only.)
-(28 Clinical Hours - Clinical Clearance Must be Completed Prior to Start of Course) MSN 7350 Forensic Nursing: Clinical and Legal Implications (Summer I and Online Only) MSN 8900 Nurse Leadership Portfolio (Taken Last)
+MSN 6646 Philosophy and Ethics in Advanced Nursing Roles MSN 7310 Legal Issues in Nursing Practice MSN 7320 Practices in the Realm of Nursing and the Law MSN 7350 Forensic Nursing: Clinical and Legal Implications MSN 8900 Nurse Leadership Portfolio